CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 Who is Currawang camp for?

 Young people, who are in high school, who are ready for a truly unique and enriching life experience in their school holidays.
-We believe our Wangat teen camps will become a home away from home where teens can form lasting friendships.
-Our camps will be offered twice a year - every Autumn and Spring school holidays - so they can return often to continue discovering “their place, connections and community”.
+We believe our Wangat teen camps will become a home away from home, where teens can form lasting friendships.
+Our camps are offered twice a year - every Autumn and Spring school holidays - so they can return often to continue discovering “their place, connections and community”.

 How do we handle the age differences?
 We see incredible value in having different high school aged young people working and experiencing side by side.
 We create an environment where the older kids are expected to show kindness and generosity to the younger kids and this inter-young person mentoring, built into our camp, is incredibly empowering for both the older and younger kids.
 It is the model we want young people who attend our camps to take back with them into their broader lives.

 We also recognise the value in like-aged young people having seperate time to bond more deeply.
-This is why the middle of the camp - usually nights 3 to 5 - sees a split into two groups - The Caterpillars (Year 7 & 8s) and the Moths (Years 9 and above).
-The Y7,8s go for a two night hike seperately and return for an extra day and night of Lodge based activities.
-The Y9s+ go for a challenging but unbelievably bonding and rewarding three night hike.
+This is why in the middle of the camp we split into two groups - The Caterpillars (Year 7, 8 & 9s) and the Moths (Years 10 and above).
+The Y7,8,9s go for a two night hike seperately and return for an extra day and night of Lodge based activities.
+The Y10s+ go for a challenging but unbelievably bonding and rewarding three night hike.
 On the last night, the two groups share a huge banquet dinner and exchange stories of their two different experiences - giving another opportunity for cross-age mentoring and inspiration.

 For the above to work safely, Our experienced staff will role model exceptional values and respectful, honest communication.
 We are open and experienced in talking to teens about drugs and alcohol, party culture, consent and sex education, mental health and anything else they may want or need to talk about.
 Discussing these topics helps to enable teens to lead healthy lives and make informed and safe decisions.